chiarawilden/rick-and-morty/README.md

 # Rick and Morty Search Filter 🤖

 I knew this API would come in handy!
 I took this project as an opportunity to practice making API requests using Axios.
-Working with this API was a lof fun, which ultimately motivated me to keep working.
+Working with this API was a lot of fun, which ultimately motivated me to keep working.

 I also learned how to create glass morphism effects on desktop and mobile, which had been on my to do list for a while.
 Rick and Morty plus glass morphism, who would have thought!